apjanke/octave-tablicious/docs/Design-and-Justification.md

 I’ve spent years working with `table`-style objects that operate each way, and found the summary style to be much more usable.

+I think this is fine because `disp()` is mostly used for interactive use, and is not frequently used to produce actual program output, so this shouldn't be a real compatibility issue.

 ## Justify all these new top-level functions

 Tablicious defines several new top-level (global, not in namespaces or